dotnet/aspnetcore/docs/ReferenceResolution.md

 * Use `<Reference>`.
 * Do not use `<PackageReference>`.
 * If you need to use a new package, add it to `eng/Dependencies.props` and `eng/Versions.props`.
+* If the package comes from a partner team and needs to have versions automatically updated, also add an entry `eng/Version.Details.xml`.
 * Only use `<ProjectReference>` in test projects.
 * Name the .csproj file to match the assembly name.
-* Run `build.cmd /t:GenerateProjectList` when adding new projects
+* Run `eng/scripts/GenerateProjectList.ps1` (or `build.cmd /t:GenerateProjectList`) when adding new projects
 * Use [eng/tools/BaseLineGenerator/](/eng/tools/BaselineGenerator/README.md) if you need to update baselines.
 * If you need to make a breaking change to dependencies, you may need to add `<SuppressBaselineReference>`.